The good within a hard year

 The next two skills go hand in hand because I could not have successfully problem solved anything this entire service year without collaboration with my team.
 Serving virtually has been such a new experience for all involved and with new experiences come new challenges to overcome.
 To my benefit, I have so many great thought partners at my disposal.
 My partner teacher, Impact Manager and Team Leader have been instrumental in working with me to use out-of-the-box ideas this entire year.
 These strong relationships allow these conversations to happen easily and create a safe space for me to think outside of the box without feeling judged.

 Collaboration is key

 My team and I have also been working as a whole this entire time to figure out how to best serve our scholars during a difficult year.
 Whether it has been brainstorming ways to get more social connection through a virtual game room or starting an attendance initiative to encourage students to attend classes, we have used our communication and judgement-free attitudes to let ideas flow and thankfully this is where it has led us.

-Casey Kleeman is honored to serve on the Northwestern Mutual Team at Clarke Street School and is a proud alum of Marquette University.
-When asked to reflect on her year of service, Casey said, “The community of Milwaukee has filled my heart so full and I am so grateful to be able to support and feed into our future leaders of our city and the world.
-If everyone has a champion in their corner, they will feel unstoppable and that is what I want for all of my scholars.”
+About the author: Casey Kleeman is honored to serve on the Northwestern Mutual Team at Clarke Street School and is a proud alum of Marquette University.
+When asked to reflect on her year of service, Casey said, “The community of Milwaukee has filled my heart so full, and I am so grateful to be able to support and feed into our future leaders of our city and the world.
+If everyone has a champion in their corner, they will feel unstoppable, and that is what I want for all of my scholars.”